Updated 10/18/2016

 In Part Two, you learned the four steps to configure HTTPS and resolve mixed content warnings.

-However, the work doesn’t stop once you’ve successfully completed your SSL migration.
-You need to remember to tell Google and Bing about the site change.
-And if you’re using 3rd party tools such as Disqus, Pingdom, Sucuri, or CloudFlare, you’ll need to let them know as well.
+And if you’re using 3rd party tools such as Disqus, Pingdom, Sucuri, or Cloudflare, you’ll need to let them know as well.

-None of this work is difficult, but it’s easy to overlook.
 This purpose of this post is to give you an idea of what we needed to do when moving from HTTP to HTTPS.
 This case study outlines steps we needed and a checklist of action steps to take after the migration was complete.

 You’ll want to create a checklist customized for your website, too.
 Make sure to take inventory of all third-party services, plugins, and tools you use to manage your website and add them to your list.